Artiom-M/xpiks/README.md

 - extensible with plugins
 - works under Linux, OS X and Windows

+This for is for Linux only.
+It contains changes and support files for creating a debian package for *Ubuntu 18*.
+For more recent code and other platforms see original project : https://github.com/ribtoks/xpiks/

 **How to build**

-Please see the [BUILD.md](https://github.com/ribtoks/xpiks/blob/master/BUILD.md) file
+Please see the [BUILD.md] file

 **How to install**

-Please see the [INSTALL.md](https://github.com/ribtoks/xpiks/blob/master/INSTALL.md) file
+Please see the [INSTALL.md] file

 **How to contribute**

 Please see the [CONTRIBUTING.md](https://github.com/ribtoks/xpiks/blob/master/CONTRIBUTING.md) file

+If you would like to create packages for other flavors of linux, I can integrated them into this repository as well.